kwaldenphd/baseball-dash-sample/README.md

+# Sample Dash App

+[Click here](https://walden-dash-example.herokuapp.com/) to view the finished app on [Heroku](https://heroku.com/).

+This repository is cloned from [austinlassiter's](https://github.com/austinlasseter) template and tutorial: "[How to deploy a simple Plotly Dash app on Heroku](https://github.com/austinlasseter/flying-dog-beers)"

+Additional information/documentation from that tutorial:

-# How to deploy a simple Plotly Dash app on Heroku
+**How to deploy a simple Plotly Dash app on Heroku**

 * You can view the finished app on [Heroku](https://flying-dog.herokuapp.com/).
 * Take a moment to read my [Medium post about how to deploying this app](https://austinlasseter.medium.com/deploy-a-plotly-dash-app-on-heroku-4d2c3224230)